Kameo: Development

 Rare's protracted development of Kameo spanned four consoles: Nintendo's Nintendo 64 and GameCube, Microsoft's Xbox, and ultimately, the Xbox 360.
 The game became known for its long development cycle—IGN wrote that the game had received more IGN editor coverage during its development than "almost any other single game".
 In the final game, a recipe can found that reads "Take one Cube of ice… Add two beetles from a Box of Creepy Crawlies… Heat to 360 degrees…" which alludes to the development cycles on each console.
 Shortly after Rare finished work on Donkey Kong 64, Kameo began as a game in which the player catches and evolves creatures.
 In lead designer George Andreas's concept, the creatures would follow the player and act of their own volition.
 This version had a "Nintendo feel" and Pokémon-like concept: the player nursed little monsters into adults.
-Kameo spent several years in development for the GameCube and Rare shared an early version of the game at Electronic Entertainment Expo, an annual video game conference.
+Kameo spent several years in development for the GameCube and Rare shared an early version of the game at E3, an annual video game conference.
 In the meantime, Microsoft acquired Rare in September 2002 for a record price of $377 million.
 Kameo lost many of its Pokémon elements when development transferred to the Microsoft's Xbox.
 Rare's Phil Tossell liked the Pokémon-style concept but ultimately felt that the platform change was a positive move for the game.